Collect Claroty xDome logs

 - Enter the following configuration details:

-- Destination IP: enter the Bindplane agent IP address.
+- Destination IP: Enter the Bindplane agent IP address.

-- Transport Protocol: select UDP (you can also select TCP, or TLS depending on your Bindplane configuration).
+- Transport Protocol: Select UDP (you can also select TCP, or TLS depending on your Bindplane configuration).

 - If you select the TLS security protocol, do the following:

-- Advanced Options: enter the Advanced Options settings:
+- Advanced Options: Enter the following settings:

-- Syslog Protocol Standard: select RFC 5424 or RFC 3164.
+- Syslog Protocol Standard: Select RFC 5424 or RFC 3164.

-- Integration Name: enter a meaningful name for the integration; for example,
+- Integration Name: Enter a meaningful name for the integration (for example,

 Google SecOps syslog

-. - Deployment options: select Run from the collection server or Run from the cloud option depending on your xDome configuration.
+). - Deployment options: Select Run from the collection server or Run from the cloud option, depending on your xDome configuration.

 - Go to the Integration Tasks parameters.